bitfocus/companion-module-studiocoast-vmix/README.md

 * Added SelectTitlePreset - Allows for the option to preprogram titles and just select a specific preset.
 * Added Next and Previous Title Preset - Allows for the option to go back and fourth between title presets.
 * (note there is no preset or feedback for these commands!)

+**v1.2.3**
+* Added more preset options for existing commands
+* Added a description on how to use Mix 2-4
+* Added a Feedback for audio ON/Off (invers mute)
+* Added presets for MultiView Overlays
+* Added presets for selecting audio and video source for Vmix Calls
+* Added presets for toggeling audio On/Off
+* Added presets for using and settings Title layers and Presets